AndrewLuyt/divvy-bikeshare/introduction.md

 ## Business Tasks

-1.  **How do annual members and casual riders differ** in their use of the system?
-Consider this from the point of view of e.g. the Director of Marketing who desires to create a marketing campaign to **convert casual riders into members**.
+1. How do annual members and casual riders differ in their use of the system?
-2.  **What are some major system use patterns**?
+2. What are some major system use patterns?

-## Stakeholders

--   The Director of Marketing, in charge of designing the campaign
--   The Divvy executive team who will approve or deny the marketing campaign

 ## Deliverables